 2 medium sized carrots – cooked and diced into small cubes

-- 1 large onion – diced
+1 large onion – diced

-- salt and freshly ground black pepper
+Salt and freshly ground black pepper

 Preheat the oven to 180C.
 Crumble the tofu into a bowl, keep it quite coarse, add the nutritional yeast, onion granules, tamari, salt and pepper.
 Mix it together so it’s well combined and set aside for 10 minutes to infuse the flavours.

 Meanwhile, roll out your desired pastry and cut out 18 cm diameter circles.
 You can use a cereal bowl as a template for ease.
 Put a spoonful of the tofu and veg mixture onto one half of the pastry so it forms a crescent, leaving 1 cm rim of pastry clear at the edges.
-Brush the rim with your chosen milk.
+Brush the rim with any plant-based milk.
 Fold over the pastry and pinch the two edges to form a seal.